-Scotty is an investigative reporter who writes for Bulwarker.
-His background is in American history, with a focus on politics and culture.
+Scotty is the founder of Bulwarker.
+His work has been heard on conservative talk-radio.
+His background is in American history with a focus on politics and culture.

 As the holidays approach the topic of air travel draws more attention to the methods used by the T.S.A..
 Several privacy and rights groups have pushed for a boycott of body-scanning machines (that emit radiation, and record naked profiles).
 Their goal is to force the T.S.A. screening officers to conduct physical “pat-downs,” with the hope of creating awareness of exactly how this procedure invites abusive violation of one’s rights and person.
 Screening for safety reasons is expected, and the boycott groups understand this, however they question the integrity of officers and procedures used.
 There are numerous reports of officers abusing their authority to the point of molestation (not to mention reprimands and arrests for theft).
 Other cases have shown that accused child-abusers joined the ranks of the T.S.A. and were given carte-blanche power positions to interact with air travelers, including minors.

 Aggressive behavior by a T.S.A. officer recently caused a Congressman’s 17 year old niece to be exposed in a public terminal.